 Medical Director’s Blog – Concussion: It’s not a rugby injury

-2018 is here, and with its arrival we find ourselves moving into the final months of the rugby season.
+A new year is here, and with it’s arrival we find ourselves moving into the final months of the rugby season.
 School fixture lists will now be dominated by hockey and it won’t be long until we start to see the outfields being mown for the start of cricket.
 I can almost hear the sigh of relief from some of the staff I have regular contact with as the anticipated reduction in numbers on the “off games” list soon starts to show.
 But is rugby’s reputation fair?

 Rugby has led the way

 Outside of America, where American Football has been the main driver for advancing the knowledge on concussions, the rugby community has been at the forefront of research, education and implementing change in the way we deal with concussions.
 World Rugby and the national bodies below it, such as the RFU, have led the way in raising awareness of the injury and advising on how it should be managed.
 It is right that they have – rugby clearly carries a risk of concussion – but by being so they have also inadvertently taken ownership of the injury and dominated the headlines to the point where it would be easy to think it is only rugby which has a problem.
 I expect there are sports which are quite happy for rugby to take the negative press!